Shijax/Language_Translator/README.md

 ## How to run this project:

-* Use nmp to install htpp-server:
+* Use nmp to install http-server:

 ```sh